Sulfasalazine (children)

 What is it?

-Sulfasalazine (brand name: Salazopyrin) is a medicine used to treat certain childhood rheumatic conditions (diseases which may affect joints, muscles, skin or eyes).
+Sulfasalazine is a medication used to treat certain childhood rheumatic conditions (diseases which may affect joints, muscles, skin or eyes).
 This can include juvenile arthritis (JIA) and inflammatory bowel disease.

-It is a medicine that works by suppressing your immune system.
+It is a medication that works by suppressing your immune system.
 It reduces the damage done by inflammation, rather than just reducing pain.
 Because of this, it is called a disease modifying antirheumatic drug (DMARD).
-Other medicines in this group include leflunomide, methotrexate and hydroxychloroquine.
+Other medications in this group include leflunomide, methotrexate and hydroxychloroquine.

 How will it help?